 When we chant the bija mantra along when we perform the mudra we get an even better effect of both the mudra and the mantra.
 Once we are situated in the mudra the soft chanting of the bija or the seed mantra along with concentration on the chakra is very beneficial.

-Suggested Mudra Sequence for the Sacral Chakra
+Suggested Mudra Sequence for the Crown Chakra

 - Sit in a quiet place if possible, sit with your back straight or against the wall.
 You can even sit on a chair.